Warning green list may lead to confusion as non-essential travel advisory to remain

 Signage in the departures area of Terminal 1 at Dublin Airport.
 Photograph: Alan Betson

-There have been warnings that the publication of a green list on Monday will lead to confusion as ministers have clarified that not non-essential travel advice will remain in place .
+There have been warnings that the publication of a green list on Monday may lead to confusion, as Ministers have clarified that non-essential travel advice will remain in place.

 Minister for Public Expenditure Michael McGrath told RTÉ Radio the intention was on Monday the Cabinet would consider the publication of a green list of countries.
-He said the overall non-essential advistory would remain in place but people arriving from and returning from green list of countries would not have to restrict their movements for 14 days.
+He said the overall non-essential travel advisory would remain in place but people arriving from and returning from the green list of countries would not have to restrict their movements for 14 days.

-“We are not encouraging Irish peoople to travel abroad at this time,” he said.
+“We are not encouraging Irish people to travel abroad at this time,” he said.

 The Government plans to ease travel restrictions to and from some countries with the publication of a list of countries on Monday with similar coronavirus infection rates to Ireland.
 Travellers returning from those countries will not have to self-isolate for 14 days.

-However Dr Cillian De Gascun, chair of the expert advisory group to NPHET told on Gavan Reilly On the Record on Newstalk that “From a public health perspective we want people to stay at home this summer.
-Having a green list while you can understand the logic behind it there is a risk it will lead to some confusion and provide people with mixed messages”.
+However, Dr Cillian De Gascun, chair of the expert advisory group to NPHET told Newstalk radio that: “From a public health perspective we want people to stay at home this summer.
+Having a green list , while you can understand the logic behind it, there is a risk it will lead to some confusion and provide people with mixed messages”.

 “The problem is you still have no idea which individuals in those countries have the infection.
 So bringing them in here and not restricting their movements even if they’ve a low rate of infection in their country you don’t know which individuals have the infection.
 It’s not zero risk, it’s low risk certainly but it’s not zero risk.

-“You can understand the logic in terms of facilitating some kind of travel if that’s what the Government wants to do but from a NPHET perspective, we really don’t want people to travel for this year.
+“You can understand the logic in terms of trying to facilitate some kind of travel if that’s what the Government wants to do but from a NPHET perspective, we really don’t want people to travel for this year.

+Dr De Gascun also said best way to have a quarantine would be a designated facility.
+“The cleanest way of having a quarantine structure in place is that you can bring people to a designated facility and monitor them for 14 days.
+That means you don’t have to go around the country trying to police the thing.
+We feel that the most efficient way of doing it would be to have a designated facility.
+Obviously those decisions are for Government and they have far more considerations to take into account.
+We’re just looking a public health perspective.”

+“The most successful countries in controlling Covid-19 have had 14-day quarantine periods on arrival.
+From a NPHET perspective it would be nice to see a stronger mechanism in place, because we do know that people are arriving,” he said.

-Sinn Féin health spokeswoman Louise O’Reilly told the programme that even if countries are on the green list the Government is saying no non-essential tralve but on the other hand they are publishing a green list.
+Sinn Féin health spokeswoman Louise O’Reilly told the programme that even if countries are on the green list the Government is saying no non-essential travel is still in place but on the other hand they are publishing a green list.

 Labour Transport Spokesman Duncan Smith said the green list “ will create as many problems as it resolves”.